mhaack/mh-site/content/posts/2022-01-20-website-history.md

 In October 2004, after the site was in deep sleep for a while, the first blog "Klasse Kaffee" was launched on blogger.com platform.
 And I started posting more frequently.

-{% image "/images/website-1.jpeg", "Screenshot of "Klasse Kaffee" from 2005" %}
+{% image "/images/website-1.jpeg", "Screenshot of Klasse Kaffee from 2005" %}

 ## V4 - Wordpress